rcalsaverini/dreams/_sources/contents/01/dreaming/01/contracts/02_entities.md

 >
 >– *Is this how you write the code that runs the platform?* – I asked.
 >
 >– *Not really... it's not a query language, neither it's used to code the platform itself.
-It's more of a language for declaring what data assets exists and how it will produce new data assets from it.
+It's more of a language for declaring what data assets exists and how to produce new data assets from them.
 Don't worry, I'll explain everything.*

 ## What is an Entity?